PyWPS/presentation/03-pywps-4.rst

    * PyWPS can process various *Execute* requests in parallel:

       - configurable number;
-      - plus a queue of waiting requestes.
+      - plus a queue of waiting requests.

    * PyWPS-4 now uses the *Multiprocessing* module: